Forgot password

 Yes, he will be there, too.
 Photo by Lennart Ootes via FIDE

-Each national team features five players, and every match is a four-game fight as one reserve player always sits out for each matchup.
+Each national team has five players, and every match is a four-game fight as one reserve player always sits out for each matchup.
 Most nations put their highest-rated player on the first board, but some nations, like India, opted for a different strategy in a bid to draw on the higher boards while scoring consistent wins lower down.
 Players assigned to the same board number compete for individual medals, which are then awarded according to their performance rating.

 Teams earn two points for every match win and one for each draw.
 The tiebreaker regulations are complicated, but here’s how they go: